nixworks/public/news/2010/03/23/index.md

 ##### President
 ### [Nigerian cabinet reshuffle: Acting President Goodluck Jonathan picks new ministers after firing all members of his cabinet last week. ](/news/2010/03/23/nigerian-cabinet-reshuffle-acting-president-goodluck-jonathan-picks-new-ministers-after-firing-all-members-of-his-cabinet-last-week.md)
-_Context: President, Goodluck Jonathan_
+_Context: Goodluck Jonathan, President_

 ##### Sudan
 ### [Sudan's President Omar al-Bashir threatens to expel international observers for the first general elections in the country in 21 years, after they called for a delay to deal with "logistical" problems. ](/news/2010/03/23/sudan-s-president-omar-al-bashir-threatens-to-expel-international-observers-for-the-first-general-elections-in-the-country-in-21-years-afte.md)
-_Context: post-election protests, President of Sudan, Sudan, Omar al-Bashir_
+_Context: Sudan, Omar al-Bashir, post-election protests, President of Sudan_

 ##### Libya
 ### [Libya releases 214 Islamist inmates in what is described as "a historic event". ](/news/2010/03/23/libya-releases-214-islamist-inmates-in-what-is-described-as-a-historic-event.md)